- What is the Graduate Attributes Programme

 Showcase your Graduate Attribute stories

 We are gathering together examples of Case Studies from colleagues (academic and professional services) who are working creatively with our Graduate Attributes and Values.

-Please email either Eleanor or Carol at email@example.com if you wish to share your Case Study - we welcome all programmes across the four colleges.
+Please find our case study template here at Graduate Attributes Programme Case Studies of Best Practice in UCC and email it to the GAP team at firstname.lastname@example.org if you wish to share your Case Study - we welcome all programmes across the four colleges.

 Graduate Attributes Programme Podcast